Kimberly Kane

-Kimberly Kane (born August 28, 1983) is an American pornographic actress.
+Kimberly Kane is an American pornographic film actress.

-Biography

-Kane was born in Tacoma, Washington, and moved to Los Angeles, California, in 2004 to pursue a career in adult entertainment.
-Kane officially entered the adult film industry a year before that, in August 2003, when she was 20 years old, and did her first scene for the film Troubled Teens.
+Career

-In 2006, at the age of 23, she directed her first movie for Pulse Pictures entitled Naked & Famous, which received a 5-stars out of five review from AVN Magazine.
+In 2006, Kane directed her first movie for Pulse Pictures entitled Naked and Famous, which received a 5-out-of-5-star review from AVN Magazine.
 Shortly after, Vivid Entertainment approached Kane to direct for their Vivid-Alt branch.

 After she made her directorial debut with Naked and Famous for Pulse Distribution, she went on to direct Triple Ecstasy, Morphine, and Live In My Secrets, three alt porn films produced by Vivid Entertainment.

 Kane used Super 8mm film and mixed media in her videos.
 In 2009, Kane was cast to play Dana Scully in New Sensations' The Sex Files, and won the 2010 Best Actress AVN Award.

 In 2012, Kane, along with some of her adult film colleagues, was featured in Maxim Magazine after doing a campaign with The Escapist.
 Kane also continued to pursue her love of photography.
 In 2012, her writing and photography were published twice in Vice Magazine, one of which being a portrait series entitled "Girls of Hollywood".
 Dian Hanson selected Kane's photography for Taschen's book The New Erotic Photographer Book Vol. 2.
-Kane also appeared as a cover-model for Taschen's Big Book of Pussy.
+Kane also appeared as a cover model for Taschen's Big Book of Pussy.

 In 2013, Kane was a lead actress in two Wonder Woman-themed porn parodies by Axel Braun, and one of them won her Best Sex Scene at the XBIZ Awards.
 Photos of Kane in the Wonder Woman costume went viral on social and mainstream media.
 Kane later participated in a charity auction where the costume sold to fund the Free Speech Coalition.

 In 2015, Kane signed on as host of Viceland/Munchies Sex+Food, a TV show that explores food fetishes, feeder/feedee, sploshing, food play, and food products related to sex.